jdofat/JadeDofatFinalProject/README.md

 -----------------------END---------------------
 ## My comments – Addressing Previous Feedback:

-1. Folder Structure and Static Files
+--Folder Structure/ Static Files:

 Professor feedback: “Setup a proper folder structure… CSS/images should be in static folder.”

-What I did: I organized the project following Django conventions.
-All CSS, images, and JS files are in internships/static/, and I created a base template at internships/templates/internships/base.html that all other pages extend.
+What I did: I organized the project the way Django recommends.
+All my CSS, images, and JS files are now in internships/static/, and I made a base.html template in internships/templates/internships/ that all the other pages use.
+This makes the layout consistent across the site.

-2. Minimum 5 Pages and Template Inheritance
+--Minimum 5 Pages and Template Inheritance:

 Professor feedback: “No base template and inheritance… only three pages.”

-What I did: I implemented six pages—home.html, results.html, detail.html, login.html, create.html, and an optional saved page—all extending base.html for consistent layout and navigation.
+What I did: I created six pages: home.html, results.html, detail.html, login.html, create.html, and an optional saved page.
+All of them extend base.html so the navigation and design are the same on every page.

-3. Form Handling (GET and POST)
+--(GET and POST)

 Professor feedback: “You need at least one page that utilizes a form and has proper GET and POST.”

-What I did: I added POST forms for admin login (views.py → admin_login()) and admin creation (views.py → create_admin()).
-The results page uses a GET form for internship search.
-All forms are implemented in the templates (login.html and create.html).
+What I did: I added POST forms for admin login (admin_login() in views.py) and admin account creation (create_admin() in views.py).
+The search on the Results page uses a GET form to filter internships.
+All the forms are included in the templates (login.html and create.html).

-4. Redirection After Login/Signup
+--Redirection after login and signin

 Professor feedback: “No redirection after signing up or logging in.”

-What I did: I made sure that after a successful admin login or account creation, the user is redirected to the Results page.
+What I did: After a successful admin login or creating a new admin account, users are now redirected to the Results page automatically.

-5. Database Handling
+--Database

 Professor feedback: “Need SQLite database with at least two tables, no database committed.”

-What I did: I created the Internship model in internships/models.py and configured the default SQLite database in settings.py.
-I also added .gitignore to exclude db.sqlite3 from GitHub.
-Database setup is handled properly with migrations:
+What I did: I created the Internship model in internships/models.py and set up the default SQLite database in settings.py.
+I added a .gitignore to make sure db.sqlite3 isn’t pushed to GitHub.
+Database setup is handled properly using migrations:

 python manage.py makemigrations
 python manage.py migrate
 python manage.py createsuperuser

-6. User Permissions / Messages
+--permissions and messages

 Professor feedback: “Program crashes if accessing pages without proper login, messages not defined.”

 What I did: Only logged-in admins can view internship details or delete entries.
-Unauthorized users now see clear messages:
+If a user isn’t logged in, they now see clear messages:

 “You need to log in to view more details”

 “You need to log in as an admin to delete an entry”

-Messages are displayed consistently through Bootstrap modals in base.html.
+All messages are shown in Bootstrap modals for consistency.

-7. Styling / Pop-Ups
+--Pop-Ups

 Professor feedback: “No styling applied, no pop-up messages for success/error.”

-What I did: I included Bootstrap via CDN in base.html for styling.
-All pages inherit from base.html, so pop-up modals for success/error messages display consistently across the site.
+What I did: I added Bootstrap via CDN in base.html to style the pages.
+Since all pages extend base.html, the pop-up modals for success and error messages show consistently across the site.